paulosjd/snippets-exercises/react/basics.md

 `setState` does two things: It will update the value of the score state, and it will tell React that this component needs to be re-rendered to make sure that everything is up to date in the UI.

+Never mutate `this.state` directly, as calling `setState()` afterwards may replace the mutation you made.
+Treat `this.state` as if it were immutable.

 For now there is no binding to the component, so we're not able to reference it with this from within the `incrementScore()` method.

 ![](../images/react25.png)